EricKit/smartthings-log-api/README.md

 # smartthings-log-api

-Uses the smartthings SDK to read a device and write the results to a JSON file
+Uses the smartthings SDK to read a device and write the results to a JSON file.
+Updates every 5 minutes.

 Runs on Node 14 LTS